OpenNebula/docs/source/management_and_operations/network_management/manage_vnets.rst

 Using Sunstone to Manage Virtual Networks
 ================================================================================
-You can also manage your Virtual Networks using :ref:`Sunstone UI Interface <fireedge_sunstone>`.
-Select the Virtual Networks tab, and there, you will be able to create, enable, and operate your Virtual Networks in a user friendly way.
+You can also manage your Virtual Networks using the :ref:`Sunstone GUI <fireedge_sunstone>`.
+Select the **Virtual Networks** tab to create, enable, and operate your Virtual Networks in a user-friendly way.

 |image0|